Scope

 • Usually allows the use of lower doses of each agent compared with using each agent alone to achieve the same effective level of sedation.

-• Can provide faster and more effective sedation than using either an antipsychotic or benzodiazepine alone.
+• When used IV can provide faster and more effective sedation than using either an antipsychotic or benzodiazepine alone.

 For example for a moderate to severely agitated patient: a widely used, evidence-based IV combination dose of droperidol and midazolam is the famous “5 and 5” i.e. 5mg droperidol and 5mg midazolam.